Tom Hatten: The Popeye Show

 In 1952, Hatten started working as a broadcaster at KTLA in Hollywood.
 He was a newscaster and announcer when the station launched the afternoon children's show, The Pier 5 Club, with Hatten as Skipper Tom in September 1956.

 The demise of The Pier 5 Club came in 1964 when Hatten left KTLA.
 In 1976, however, he returned to the station and revived the series as Popeye and His Friends, which ran until 1988.

 Following the end of the Popeye program, Hatten was host of KTLA's Family Film Festival.

 Family Film Festival

 The Family Film Festival was a weekend-afternoon feature on KTLA 5 between 1978 and 1992, with Hatten screening a classic film, often from the 1940s, 1950s or 1960s.
-During breaks in the show, he would offer anecdotes about the film's history or its actors, or even conduct brief interviews with a cast or crew member (a practice that originally predated the cable networks American Movie Classics and Turner Classic Movies; see those articles for details).
-Many "Gen X"-aged men and women, born throughout the 1970s and raised in Los Angeles, were introduced to the films of Jerry Lewis, The Little Rascals, and Pippi Longstocking, as well as animated films like Gay Purr-ee, Hoppity Goes to Town, The Phantom Tollbooth, Once Upon a Time and Star Blazers through Hatten's Family Film Festival.
-The Little River Band's song "Reminiscing" was used as bumper music.
+During breaks in the show, he would offer anecdotes about the film's history or its actors, or conduct brief interviews with a cast or crew member.
+Many Gen X men and women, born throughout the 1970s, were introduced to the films of Jerry Lewis, The Little Rascals, and Pippi Longstocking, as well as animated films like Gay Purr-ee, Hoppity Goes to Town, The Phantom Tollbooth, Once Upon a Time and Star Blazers through Hatten's Family Film Festival.